adamkewley/jobson-1.0-throwaway/jobson-docker/README.md

 Docker packaging for Jobson.

-Builds a docker image that integrates `jobson` and `jobson-ui` into a docker image.
+Builds a docker image that integrates `jobson` and `jobson-ui` together.